 Your Water Meter

 Your water meter measures your water use, and we read your meter every two months to calculate your water bill.
-You should know where your water meter is, how to check for water leaks and how to use your turn-off valve.
+You should know where your water meter is, how it works and how it can help you save water.

 How to Read Your Meter